 Back to basics

-The University of Arizona in Tucson, Ariz., has been hosting the Quality of Sleep Program since 2005, which educates students on healthy sleeping habits, so check out your school’s website to see if they have information on developing a beneficial sleeping pattern.
-Keep in mind, though, it’s not just about your body: be aware of your environment, too.
+But keep in mind that it’s not just about your body: be aware of your environment too.
 Clean your room to avoid an accumulation of germs or bugs in dirty clothes, wet towels, or leftover food.
 Keep a case for everything you’d bring into the public bathroom, since the moist air is a perfect location for germs.
 Wear shower flip flips, use a toothbrush case, and keep your soap in a container to prevent anything from touching the dirty surfaces of the sinks and showers.